 When I was homeschooled as a child, the homeschool questions were more about how to find resources and opportunities with all of the limitations placed upon us.

-When I was homeschooled, there were strict rules about staying indoors until 3 p.m.
+At that time, there were strict rules about staying indoors until 3 p.m.
 Any child out of school before then was often questioned and sometimes reported to the truancy officer.
-Homeschooling was in its infancy and besides limited choices in curriculum, there was even less to choose from when it came to enrichment.
+Homeschooling was in its infancy (and not always legal), and besides limited choices in curriculum, there was even less to choose from when it came to enrichment.